Sammy-spk/skills/README.md

 ## Contributing

 Contributions are welcome.
-Please read [`CLAUDE.md`](CLAUDE.md) first — it documents the project conventions for skills, agents, READMEs, and `.mcp.json` configs.
+Please read [`CLAUDE.md`](CLAUDE.md) first.
+It documents the project conventions for skills, agents, READMEs, and `.mcp.json` configs.
 PRs that follow those conventions land faster.

 A few specific notes:

-- Don't hardcode plugin counts in plugin-level READMEs — say "all our role-specific plugins" so they don't go stale.
+- Don't hardcode plugin counts in plugin-level READMEs.
+Say "all our role-specific plugins" so they don't go stale.
 - Use the `[var]` placeholder convention in `SKILL.md` workflows.
 Hardcoded values inside `ask` prompts are a no-go.
 - Domain-specific guardrails live at the agent body level.
 Surface them in plugin READMEs' "How it works" sections too.